m0de-60/super-duckhunt/README.md

 <H2>VERSION & DEVELOPMENT NOTES:</H2>

+5-20-2026 Another bug fix in !bomb, when bombing a player who has a raincoat, the bomb was not removing the raincoat as it should.
+Fixed a bug in !shop 17 (gun sabotage) where sabotage was not occuring due to a player having a gun lock.

 5-12-2026 Fixed a bug in !bomb that was causing the player to be bombed twice consectutively, second time magically with having a rain coat, even if the player had not purchased one from the shop.
 Fixed a bug in !duckstats that was causing the game to crash when multiple users would call !duckstats around the same point in time.
 Fixed a bug in !bef that was causing a crash when trying to amend fatigue incorrectly.
 Added player stats info to the data map/hash table and changed the behavior of player stats reading/writing to retreive and alter data in the data map/hash table first, before amending to the configuration file.

 5-9-2026 <a href="https://m0de-60.github.io/super-duckhunt-web/duckhunt-1-9-9-operators-guide.htm">Operators guide</a> has been published and uploaded to the website.